tcltk/tcl/tools/man2markdown-README.md

 AST element "Paragraph" is not yet treated properly (the content field of the AST is not yet a list of Inline AST elements).

+# Manual work to be done after final conversion

+After the final round of conversion from nroff to Markdown, some manual work needs to be done that is not covered by the conversion script

+- find all instances of .VS/.VE macros to add the 'version="TIPxxx"' attribute to the corresponding elements (e.g. they are not caught inside the synopsis section)
+- ...